 All students are required to have a current health physical (within one year) and up-to-date immunizations.
 Find the forms here: Health Record and Physical Examination form

 22. How do I reserve a residence hall room for Fall 2013?

 Students must complete the Residence Hall Application and provide a $100 room deposit.

-The academic advising coaches of C-SAS are the most important people you might ever have influence your life.
-They guide you during your first two quarters of college from study tips to time management skills.
+For freshman, an academic advisor will guide you during your first two quarters of college from course selection to study tips and time management skills.
 They co-teach your UNST 100/101 class.
 They are your greatest resource as you walk the halls of La Sierra University.

 24. When do Fall classes begin?